-Under the Data Protection Act 2018 everybody has the right to see, or have a copy, of data we hold that can identify you, with some exceptions.
+Under the Data Protection Act 1998 everybody has the right to see, or have a copy, of data we hold that can identify you, with some exceptions.
 You do not need to give a reason to see your data.
-If you want to access your data you must make the request in writing or speak to a member of the Practice staff.
+If you want to access your data you must make the request in writing.
 Under special circumstances, some information may be withheld.
+We may charge a reasonable fee for the administration of the request.
+Alternatively, you can sign up for access to your medical records online.
+Please ask for a Patient Access form.

-If you wish to have a copy of the information we hold about you, please contact our reception team.
+If you wish to have a copy of the information we hold about you, please contact Woodlands Surgery via woodlands.info@nhs.net